raspberrypilearning/comic-character/en/step_4.md

 ### Create constants to refer to each section

-First, you need to create constants that refer to each section.
+Your function will use constants that refer to each section.

 --- task ---